woywoy123/AnalysisG/docs/source/studies/truth-matching/mc16/children-kinematics/main.rst

    :align: center
    :name: Figure.5.a

-   Transverse momenta distribution of the truth children.
+   A plot of the transverse momenta of truth children originating from resonance and spectator tops.

 Figure 5.b
 ----------